 The bitter struggle to unseat Warsaw’s hard-right government foreshadows a wider struggle throughout the EU

-Fighting the neighbours, often alone, is a familiar Polish occupation, going back to the days of the Austro-Hungarian empire and before.
-After finally breaking free of Soviet communism in 1989, Poland joined the Nato alliance in 1999 and the EU in 2004.
+(The Guardian) … After finally breaking free of Soviet communism in 1989, Poland joined the Nato alliance in 1999 and the EU in 2004.
 But new friendships did not dispel old habits and enmities.

 Poland remains at daggers drawn with Vladimir Putin’s Russia and the dictatorship in Belarus.
 Anti-German jibes remain commonplace.
 And the ruling hard-right nationalist Law and Justice party (PiS) has been fighting the EU over judicial, media and human rights standards ever since taking power in 2015.